Bolt (fastener)

-A bolt is a form of threaded fastener with an external male thread requiring a matching pre-formed female thread such as a nut.
-Bolts are very closely related to screws.
+A bolt is an externally helical threaded fastener capable of being tightened or released by a twisting force (torque) to a matching nut.
+The bolt has an external male thread requiring a matching nut with a preformed female thread.

-Uses

-Bolts are among the most versatile and widely used fasteners in various applications.
-From construction projects such as bridges, buildings and frameworks to everyday items like furniture, bicycles and vehicle engines – bolts can be found at work in almost all industries.
-Threaded studs or bolts provide an extremely reliable connection for electrical components due to their higher physical strength than other fasteners.
-Bolts are also necessary for securing doors or gates – providing an effective framework for deadbolts or padlocks to latch onto.
-Such a wide range of uses for bolts makes them invaluable for construction and maintenance projects across all fields.
+History

+Nuts and bolts were originally hand-crafted together, so that each nut matched its own bolt, but they were not interchangeable.
+This made it virtually impossible to replace lost or damaged fixers, as they were all different.
+Joseph Whitworth in 1841 proposed that a standard should be set, but it did not happen immediately.

+In 1851 the Great Exhibition of the Works of Industry of All Nations was to be held in Hyde Park, London, England, and it was decided to build the Crystal Palace as part; this had to be done in 190 days, and at reasonable cost.
+Research into the remains of the destroyed building in 2024 revealed a major innovation that made this possible.
+The construction firm responsible, Fox Henderson, decided to use nuts and bolts, but to use standardised sizes, a revolutionary method at the time.
+This enabled the building to be completed in time.
+The use of interchangeable nuts and bolts was so successful that the Whitworth standard was widely adopted.
+A British standard was not formally adopted until 1905.

 Bolts vs. screws

-The distinction between a bolt and a screw is poorly-defined.
-The academic distinction, per Machinery's Handbook, is in their intended design: bolts are designed to pass through an unthreaded hole in a component and be fastened with the aid of a nut, although such a fastener can be used without a nut to tighten into a threaded component such as a nut-plate or tapped housing.
+The distinction between a bolt and a screw is poorly defined.
+The academic distinction, per Machinery's Handbook, is in their intended purpose: bolts are designed to pass through an unthreaded hole in a component and be fastened with the aid of a nut.
 Screws in contrast are used in components which contain their own thread, or to cut its own internal thread into them.
 This definition allows ambiguity in the description of a fastener depending on the application it is actually used for, and the terms screw and bolt are widely used by different people or in different countries to apply to the same or varying fastener.
+In British terminology, a cap screw is a bolt that has threads all the way to the head.